tsafavi/tsafavi.github.io/index.md

 ## Misc

   - My <a href="/nsf-grfp.html">advice on applying for the NSF GRFP</a> (updated periodically)
-  - All-time favorite books which I recommend to _everybody_ (updated periodically) {% for book in site.data.reading %}
+  - All-time favorite books/audiobooks which I recommend to _everybody_ (updated periodically) {% for book in site.data.reading %}
     - <a href="{{ book.link }}" target="_blank">{{ book.title }}</a> by {{ book.author }}  {% if book.notes %} - <em>{{ book.notes }}</em> {% endif %} {% endfor %}